Table of Contents

 December is a time when things just seem brighter.
-As a season associated with tasty treats, nice weather, and celebrations, it’s no wonder that New Orleans goes all out for the last month of the year.
+A season associated with tasty treats, nice weather, and celebrations, it’s no wonder that New Orleans goes all out for the last month of the year.
 With the introduction of Covid-19, the general public was left wondering when things would return to normal.
-New Orleans has worked hard to ensure that the holiday spirit remains alive while abiding by the CDC guidelines.
-Below, you will find a list of events that are both family and Covid-19 friendly.
+New Orleans has worked hard to ensure that the holiday spirit remains alive while abiding by CDC guidelines.
+Below, you will find a list of New Orleans Decemeber 2020 events that are both family and Covid-19 friendly.

 1. Celebration in the Oaks

 Known as the most spectacular holiday lights festival in the country, Celebration in the Oaks will not let COVID 19 keep them from celebrating their 35th anniversary.
 From November 26th to January 3rd, visitors can view City Park covered in a million twinkling lights and filled with breathtaking light displays from the safety and comfort of their own car, spanning over 2.25 miles.
 For those searching for a little extra Christmas spirit, Celebration in the Oaks offers extra add-on activities at the Carousel Gardens.
 For an extra charge, guests can go on a train ride, drink hot chocolate, roast marshmallows, visit Storyland, and have access to photo areas.

 Prices are based upon dates, times, and the size of visitor’s vehicles.
 As a result, prices range from $18.99 to $175.
 Event times vary throughout the week.
 Sunday through Thursday offer times from 6pm to 10pm, and Friday and Saturday offer times from 5pm to 11pm.